 In the United States, economic, social, and cultural barriers impede access to optimal healthcare services for many patients.
-These barriers are most prominent for people of color and within rural and low-income populations.
-As a Functional Medicine practitioner, what tools and practical steps within your daily practice can help support the health journey of patients in vulnerable and underserved communities?
-Enhancing patient trust and community connections, advocating greater affordability, and providing options for telehealth and after-hours appointments are all potential components of improving access to needed care for these patients.
-Team-based care and shared medical appointments (SMAs) are other potential means of delivering cost-effective and collaborative care to empower patients and improve outcomes.
+These barriers are most prominent for Black, Indigenous, and People of Color (BIPOC) communities and within rural and low-income populations.
+As a functional medicine practitioner, what tools and practical steps within your daily practice can help support the health journey of patients in vulnerable and underserved communities?
+Enhancing patient trust and community connections, advocating for greater affordability, and providing options for telehealth and after-hours appointments are all potential components of improving access to needed care for these patients.
+Team-based care and shared medical appointments are other potential means of delivering cost-effective and collaborative care to empower patients and improve outcomes.

 Patient Trust and Supporting Health

-A 2014 research study based on in-depth interviews investigated what “access” means to some low-income families.1 Affordability and limited availability were highlighted as barriers to care; however, a continuous relationship with a healthcare provider was noted as a means to overcome these barriers.1 And the importance of a consistent and supportive patient-practitioner relationship continues to be a priority for the health of patients in low-income and underserved communities.2,3
+An important research study based on in-depth interviews investigated what “access” means to some low-income families.1 Affordability and limited availability were highlighted as barriers to care; however, a continuous relationship with a healthcare provider was noted as a means to overcoming these barriers.1 And the importance of a consistent and supportive patient-practitioner relationship continues to be a priority for the health of patients in low-income and underserved communities.2,3

 Suggested approaches that may enhance a trusting relationship between patients and practitioners include clinical interactions that are:

-- Mindful of a patient’s cultural background, primary language, and traditional practices and diet.
+- Mindful of a patient’s cultural background, primary language, traditional practices, and diet.

 - Transparent about healthcare costs.

 - Considerate of patients’ work schedules, especially if they work hourly and do not get paid time off.

 - Focused on patient-oriented health goals that consider all elements of a patient’s story, including the financial, social, and community conditions in which they live.